GauCenaDX/python_selenium_techwithtim/README.md

 5. All the code to **locate elements** should be put in locator.py
   - Benefit: easy to keep track and change the IDs or css selectors

+## 06 UnitTest Framework (Part 2)

+1. Access locators from locator.py
+2. Page elements will be put in element.py.
+Each class will represent an element in a page.
+3. Create a Set Value of element and Get Value from element base methods in element.py
+4. Import and use the Set Value and Get Value method in page.py

+Inspect Search Box element
+![alt text][pythonorg-searchbox-img]

 [inspect-article-title-img]: image/inspect_article_titles.JPG "inspect article title img"
 [inspect_article_summary-img]: image/inspect_article_summary.JPG "inspect article summary img"